 Now, you might think that someone who cooks and writes about food for a living would always stop and make lovely meals, right?
 Wrong!
 And it’s not just me.
 I have seen well-respected culinary professionals eat all manner of ridiculous things as “meals” simply because whatever it was was ready and available here and now.
 I myself ate house-made croutons dunked in house-made blue cheese dressing–plus orange slices from the bar–for lunch or dinner on the fly a lot when I worked in a restaurant that shall remain nameless.
 In my defense, there aren’t that many cocktails that call for orange slices.
 (And the croutons and dressing were within easy hit-and-run reach.)

-Even today my world works much better when I have something for lunches, snacks–and sometimes dinners–ready to grab pretty much all the time, because my eating habits haven’t changed all that much.
+Even today my world works much better when I have something for lunches, snacks–and sometimes dinners–ready to grab pretty much all the time, because my eating habits haven’t really changed.
 In an effort not to eat only plain cottage cheese straight out of the carton for breakfast, lunch and sometimes dinner, I now keep additional delicious, nutritious, convenience foods in my own fridge, too.
 A rich and healthy life should be easy, right?

 I have a cherished array of recipes that can be thrown together quickly, last for days or longer in the fridge, and are best eaten chilled.
 And I continue to collect them.
 I assign extra points for foods that can be used in several different ways; it keeps things interesting.
 New Pickled Shrimp fits the bill, and so do the Marinated White Beans below.
 I seriously need to find a name for this category of food.
 If anyone has suggestions, please let me know.